Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Who is this trip for?

 This trip is for those who enjoy a combination of coastal swims and island-hopping and want to extend their daily swim distances a little further than on our other trips.
-Swimmers should also have a basic understanding of open water swimming and be capable of completing the average swim distance of around 4 km prior to the start of the trip.
-The average daily swim distance is around 8km (split over a minimum of two swims).

 We have given this trip a ‘Challenging’ grading.
 These trips are for experienced open water swimmers who want to push themselves.

-What's Included?
+What's included?

-• Fully guided swimming holiday in Croatia
+• Fully guided swimming holiday (swimmers only)

-• Swim guides and full safety escort on all swims
+• Professional swim guides and full safety escort on all swims (swimmers only)

 • Six nights' accommodation